How to Get Started with Vuetify — SitePoint

 How to Get Started with Vuetify

-In this article, you will learn how you can quickly build an attractive and interactive frontend very quickly using Vuetify.
+In this article, you will learn how to build an attractive and interactive frontend quickly using Vuetify.
 Building a friendly application interface with a great user experience is a skill that requires practice and knowledge.
 While Vuetify won’t make you a skilled UX practitioner overnight, it will help provide a solid start to those who are new in this area.

 As a Vue.js developer, there are many fully-featured CSS frameworks specifically developed for Vue that you can take advantage of.
 One great example is Bootstrap-Vue.
 I have used it and and it does really make building components easier than just using traditional CSS frameworks.
 However, you may want to give your apps a Material Design look and feel to make it familiar to new users.